HsuChe/Stock-Market-Analysis/README.md

 ## Returning all values to the correct column

-We can now return the values we calculated from the if statement based on an index specifically desginated for our summary table.
+We can now return the values we calculated from the if statement based on an index specifically designated  for our summary table.

 * Return Values to their rightful index in the summary table
   ```sh
   Range("I" & UniqueCounter) = TickerName
   Range("J" & UniqueCounter) = YearlyChange